Are you thinking about buying an innerspring mattress online?

 This mattress doesn't skimp on a thing.
-The DreamCloud is constructed using a sophisticated 6-layer system that provides one of the best sleeping experiences I've had on a bed-in-a-box.
+The DreamCloud is constructed using a sophisticated 5-layer system that provides one of the best sleeping experiences I've had on a bed-in-a-box.

-At the very top is a luxury EuroTop quilted cover made of polyester.
+At the very top is a luxury EuroTop quilted cover made of foam and cashmere.

 The topmost layers include a mix of foams designed to provide support and pressure relief: